neythonstreitz/devnet-problem-sets/Solutions/case-4-answers.md

 	e.
 The playbook updates the meraki_api_key and meraki_base_url across all the MV Cameras in the environment.

 	f.
 MQTT data streaming is enabled across all cameras.

+	The correct answer is A, D, and F.
+	The reason B is incorrect is because Ansible playbooks work in an ATOMIC fashion.
+	This means that failure to make a configuration change reverts all changes and stops further changes from continuing on.
+	Futhermore, the reason e is incorrect is because the meraki_ keys are parameters.
+They are necessary for the Ansible playbook to apply changes, but are not UPDATING the keys across the environment.